flightphp/core/README.md

 [Learn more](http://flightphp.com/learn)

+# Want to setup a Skeleton/Boilerplate project quickly?

+Head over to the [flightphp/skeleton](https://github.com/flightphp/skeleton) repo to get started!

 # Need some inspiration?

 While these are not officially sponsored by the FlightPHP Team, these could give you ideas on how to structure your own projects that are built with Flight!